CaptainCrouton89/AlariaWiki/Yaif.md

 - **Primary Imports**: Metal goods, processed foods, and academic knowledge

 ## Notable Features
-- The "Emerald Spire": A massive tree-city where the Druid-Priest council convenes, said to be as old as the jungle itself.
-- The "Whispering Ruins": Ancient stone structures scattered throughout the jungle, believed to hold the secrets of a long-lost civilization.
+- The "Whispering Ruins": Ancient stone structures scattered throughout the desert, believed to hold the secrets of a long-lost civilization.
-- The "Mistshroud Basin": A foggy lowland area where reality seems to shift, home to the strangest of Yaif's flora and fauna.

 ## History
-Yaif's inclusion in the Tarkhon Empire is recent and tenuous.
-The empire's influence is mostly limited to coastal trading posts, while the interior remains wild and largely autonomous.
-Tensions between traditionalists and those who see benefits in empire membership continue to simmer.